Face Shape Calculator: Find Hats That Actually Suit You

 Face Shape Calculator

-Enter your measurements below to calculate your face shapeHow to Measure Your Face Shape in 4 Easy Steps
+Enter your measurements below to calculate your face shapeHow to Measure Your Face Shape at Home

 Step 1: Measure Your Forehead Width